daffydowden/dotfiles/README.md

 ## ZSH

-Currently using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for my terminal - though this might change in the future.
-Install this with their auto script
+To use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for the terminal, install this with their auto script

     curl -L http://install.ohmyz.sh | sh

-## RCM
+## Dotbot

-Uses [Thoughtbot's RCM](http://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos) to manage the dotfiles.
+Uses [anishathalye's dotbot](https://github.com/anishathalye/dotbot) to manage the dotfiles.

 ### Linking to the dotfiles

-List the changes that will be made (Check they're sensible)

-    lsrc -d ~/projects/dotfiles

-Make the changes.

-    rcup -v -d ~/projects/dotfiles
+To manually resync the dotfiles

+    ./install

+Which will rerun the config in the `install.conf.yaml` file.
+This operation should be idempotent.

 ## VIM